stacc/stacc-challenge-public/readme.md

 ---

 ## Approaches
-There are multiple ways to attach this assignment, all depending on what area you spesialize in(UX/Design, Frontend, Backend, or maybe a combination?).
+There are multiple ways to attack this assignment, all depending on what area you spesialize in(UX/Design, Frontend, Backend, or maybe a combination?).

 We are not very stringent on requirements so feel free to take the assignment in whatever direction you want.
 While the subject is *credit risk scoring*, we do (admittedly) not focus too heavily on how the problem itself is solved.
 This assignment is a simply a means for you to show us what you are capable of and perhaps what area you are the strongest in.